chinglee-iot/FreeRTOS-Kernel/MISRA.md

         MISRA warns against the use of basic numerical types.
 FreeRTOS-Kerenl uses BaseType_t/UBaseType_t to represent signed/unsigned variables no matter it's 16 or 32 bits.

+#### Rule 8.3

+_Ref 8.3.1_

+- MISRA C:2012 Rule 8.3: All declarations of an object or functionn shall use the same names and type qualifiers.
+        It's a false alarm that portCHECK_IF_IN_ISR() is only declared in portmacro.h.

 #### Rule 17.3

 _Ref 17.3.1_